cakrakencana/bank-marketing-ml/README.md

-# Bank Marketing Campaign — Machine Learning Classification
+# Machine Learning Classifier for High-Precision Customer Targeting in Banking

 ## Overview
 This project builds a machine learning model to predict customer subscription to a term deposit product.
 The primary objective is to improve outbound marketing efficiency by identifying high-propensity customers and reducing unnecessary call costs.
 The model applies a precision-focused strategy to minimize false positives and optimize operational spending.